AHFERREIRA/adordd/README.md

 IMPORTANT NOTES:

-Its very imortant that you indicate in adordd.prg in the several places with the cursorlocation the type of cursor you need to your DB.
+Its very important that you indicate in adordd.prg in the several places with the cursorlocation the type of cursor you need to your DB.
 Not choosing the right cursor the browses become irregular.
 Please remember that all browse positioning is based on absoluteposition thus a cursor that can not support it doesnt work.
 Also you need a cursor that supports update() and requery().